Matesax/CTMT/README.md

 > Separate genuine dynamics from protocol-induced correlation.

+The induced connection supplies observational transport.

+It does not by itself identify physical coupling.

 ---

 ### 7. Higher-order observable geometry

 **Priority:** MEDIUM

+Progress:

+The first extrinsic datum is now characterized:

+$$
+\mathrm{II}=
+(I-P)\nabla^{\mathrm{LC}}.
+$$

 Open objects:

-- second fundamental form;
 - observable curvature;
 - normal holonomy;
 - higher-order nuisance closure;
-- uncertainty bounds for second-order quantities.
+- uncertainty bounds for second-order quantities;
+- stratified behavior of $\mathrm{II}$ near discriminants.

+The focus is no longer definition, but classification and reconstruction.

 ---